Baking powder: Eben Norton Horsford

 In America, Eben Norton Horsford, a student of Justus von Liebig, set out to create a flour fortifier and leavening agent.
 In 1856, he was awarded a patent for "pulverulent phosphoric acid", a process for extracting monocalcium pyrophosphate extracted from bones.
+Horsford's use of monocalcium pyrophosphate eliminated the need for cream of tartar, which was expensively imported from France and required separate storage.

 Combined with baking soda, monocalcium pyrophosphate provided a double-acting form of leavening.
 Its initial reaction, when exposed to water, released carbon dioxide and produced dicalcium phosphate, which then reacted under heat to release second-stage carbon dioxide.

-In 1859, Horsford and George Wilson formed the Rumford Chemical Works, named in honor of Count Rumford.
+In 1859, Horsford, the Rumford Professor and Lecturer on the Application of Science to the Useful Arts at Harvard, and George Wilson formed the Rumford Chemical Works, named in honor of Count Rumford (Benjamin Thompson).
 In 1861, Horsford published The theory and art of breadmaking: A new process without the use of ferment, describing his innovations.
 In 1864, he obtained a patent for a self-rising flour or "Bread preparation" in which calcium acid phosphate and sodium bicarbonate acted as a leavener.

-Horsford's research was interrupted by the American Civil War, but in 1869 Horsford finally created an already-mixed leavening agent by using cornstarch as a buffer.
+Horsford's research was interrupted by the American Civil War, but in 1869 Horsford finally created an already-mixed leavening agent by using cornstarch as a desiccant.
 Rumford Chemical Works then began the manufacture of what can be considered a true baking powder.
 Throughout his career, Horsford continued to experiment extensively with possible techniques and preparations for baking powder.
 Horsford's leavening products were marketed originally as "Horsford's Yeast Powder" and later as "Rumford Baking Powder".
 They were packaged in glass bottles and later in metal cans.
 In 2006 the Rumford Chemical Works in East Providence, Rhode Island were designated a National Historic Chemical Landmark in recognition of baking powder's impact in making baking easier, quicker, and more reliable.

 In the 1860s, Horsford shared his formula for baking powder with his former teacher, Justus von Liebig, who in turn shared it with Ludwig Clamor Marquart and Carl Zimmer in Germany.
 Baking powders based on Horsford's formula were sold in England as "Horsford-Liebig Baking Powder".
 They were also sold by several companies in Germany, beginning with Marquart and with Zimmer.
 However, baking powder was not successful in Germany at that time.
 Much of German baking occurred in guild-based bakeries, rather than in private homes, and the guilds were not interested in replacing centuries-old craft skills with a new technology.
 Nonetheless, Liebig clearly saw the importance of Horsford's work, stating:

 The preparation of baking powder by Professor Horsford in Cambridge in North America, I consider one of the most important and beneficial discoveries that has been made in the last decade.